mgechev/angularjs-in-patterns/README.md

 instanceInjector.invoke(provider.$get, provider, undefined, servicename)
 ```

 The snippet above calls the `invoke` method of `instanceInjector` with the factory method (i.e. `$get`) of given service, as first argument.
 Inside `invoke`'s body `annotate` is called with first argument the factory method.
-Annotate resolves all dependencies through the dependency injection mechanism of AngularJS.
+Annotate resolves all dependencies through the dependency injection mechanism of AngularJS, which was considered above.
 When all dependencies are resolved the factory method is being called: `fn.apply(self, args)`.

 If we think in terms of the UML diagram above we can call the provider a "ConcreteCreator" and the actual component, which is being created a "Product".

+There are a few benefits of using the factory method pattern in this case, because of the indirection it creates.
+This way the framework can take care of the boilerplates during the instantiation of new components like:

+- The most appropriate moment, when the component needs to be instantiated
+- Resolving all the dependencies required by the component
+- The number of instances the given component is allowed to have (for services and filters only a single one but multiple for the controllers)

 #### Decorator